-Studies have also shown that children with eczema symptoms have a breakdown in their skin barrier that make their odds higher for getting food allergies.
-Proteins from eggs, cow’s milk, soy, certain nuts, wheat and gluten caused their immune system to react.
+Studies have also shown that children with eczema symptoms have a breakdown in their skin barrier that makes their odds higher for getting food allergies.
+Proteins from eggs, cow’s milk, soy, certain nuts, wheat, and gluten caused their immune system to react.

 However, it is important to recognize that atopic dermatitis triggers are not just allergens, but most likely a combination of skin conditions like dry skin, irritants, anxiety, and stress.